greenary-John/MLPMDA/README.md

 # MLPMDA
-this is the Dataset for paper "MLPMDA: Multi-layer linear projection for predicting miRNA-disease association"
+this is the Dataset and code for paper "MLPMDA: Multi-layer linear projection for predicting miRNA-disease association"